Culture plays a vital role in the way of communication. So we are giving here some brief discusses how do cultural

 How do cultural differences affect communication

 People living in different cultures have different habits, values and ways of expression.
 These differences are cultural differences which cause problems when people communicate.
 The following points can highlight more about such differences:

 - Eye contact: In U.S.A people maintain eye contact while speaking to provide importance.
 Whereas, in Indonesia, looking directly at people considered to be disrespectful.

 - Fingers: Use of two fingers to show victory sign is a symbol of success in U.S.A.
 The same symbol has a vulgar meaning in Australia.
 In Japan such sign represents money.
 Even the use of “thumbs up” means “things are well” in England and U.S.A but it has a negative meaning in Nigeria.

-- Head movement: Up and down movement of the head means “Yes” and a side to side movement of the head means “No” in U.S.A. whereas, up and down movement of head means “No” and side to side movement of head means “Yes” in Bulgaria.
+- Head movement: Up and down movement of the head means “Yes” and a side to side movement of the head means “No” in U.S.A. whereas, up and down movement of the head means “No” and side to side movement of the head means “Yes” in Bulgaria.

 - Smile: A smile is viewed as a positive sign in American culture but considered as a sign of weakness in African cultures.
 So, all cultures use body movements during communication but in different ways.